surajadhikari3/Self-notes/Gems/Java basics.md

 | **Can be used for**              | File operations, network streams                      | Anything that needs cleanup (e.g., custom classes, DB) |
 | **Example Classes**              | `FileReader`, `BufferedWriter`, `InputStream`         | `Connection`, `Statement`, `ReentrantLock` (custom)    |

+Closeable interface extends AutoCloasable interface so all. the Closeable supports the AutoCloaseable

 Marker interface